Docker Now Supports Adding Host Mappings

 Another issue is how to provide hostaliases of localhost.
 As far as I can tell, Docker still doesn’t have anything to address this issue.
 For the time being this means that I’ll still be using Mungehosts to do that work.

-is a valuable new tool in the Docker toolbox for
+In summary, add-host is a valuable new tool in the Docker toolbox for

 pointing to remote services.
 It’s worked well for all the cases I needed